j4n-r/FSWD_sc-admin/docs/technical-docs/data-model.md

 ## Database Model
 Simple and self exploratory data model. \
-We got users, who are send "assigned" to conversations through the conversion_members table.
-And one messages table for all messages which were sent in conversations by users.
+We got `users`, who are "assigned" to `conversations` through the `conversation_members` table.
+And one `messages` table for all messages which were sent in conversations by users.

 ![data-model-chartdb](https://github.com/user-attachments/assets/82ca4feb-b3b0-4020-a0c6-3eb092886693)